 Bobby Reeves brought Wieligman to Texas Tech for the 2001 season.
 The Red Raiders went 37-24 in his first season at the school and were selected for an NCAA regional.

 He spent a second season at Tech before leaving for his third Big 12 destination at Texas A&M.

 It was at Texas A&M where Wieligman began to surface as a coaching commodity.
 The Aggies had a winning record all four seasons he was there, and the Aggie offense set several school records under his guidance.

 Wieligman was hired at Oklahoma State on June 16, 2006.
 He received his bachelor's degree in education business/physical education from Lubbock Christian in 1985.

 Wieligman was born on Oct.
 21, 1962.
 He is married to the former Jill Hodge.
-The couple has two children: a daughter, Ashby, a junior at Texas Tech; and a son, Ryan, a sophomore at Stillwater High.
+The couple has two children: a daughter, Ashby, currently working in Mesquite, Texas, after graduating from Texas Tech; and a son, Ryan, a senior at Stillwater High.